ranchlai/mandarin-tts/README.md

-# Fastspeech 2u:  Chinese mandarin text to speech based on FastSpeech2 and Unet
+# Chinese mandarin text to speech based on FastSpeech2 and Unet

 This is a part-time on-going work. 建议先加星收藏，有时间我会随时更新。

-This is a modification and adpation of fastspeech 2 to mandrin.
-The code was  originally  implemented by <a href="https://github.com/ming024/FastSpeech2">ming024</a>.
-Please refer to the origin code if you want to use it for english.
+This is a modification and adpation of fastspeech 2 to mandrin(普通话）.

-<b> Many modificaitons to the origin implmentation, including</b>:
+<b> Many modificaitons to the origin paper, including</b>:

 1. Use UNet instead of postnet (1d conv).
 Unet is good at recovering spect details and much easier to train than original postnet
 2. Added hanzi(汉字，chinese character) embedding.
 It's harder for human being to read pinyin, but easier to read chinese character.
 Also this makes it more end-to-end.
 3. Removed pitch and energy embedding, and also the corresponding prediction network.
 This makes its much easier to train, especially for my gtx1060 card.
 I will try bringing them back if I have time (and hardware resources)
 5. Use only waveglow in synth, as it's much better than melgan and griffin-lim.
 6. subtracted the mel-mean for (seems much) easier prediction.
-7. Changed the loss weight to  mel_postnet_loss + d_loss*0.01 + mel_loss*0.1
+7. Changed the loss weight to  mel_postnet_loss x 1.0 + d_loss x 0.01 + mel_loss x 0.1
-8. Used linear duration instead of log, and subtracted the duration_mean in training.
+8. Used linear duration scale instead of log, and subtracted the duration_mean in training.

 ## Model architecture

 ![arch](./docs/arch.png)

 ## Dependencies